olinxia/Olin_BlueStampPortfolio/index.md

 The main problem that I faced was learning how to connect the pins together.
 Each component needed multiple connections to various other parts.
 I learned about where they needed to go and why.

 ### Next Steps
 With the wiring finished, I can move on to the software for my project, which will use mathematical calculations and astronomical data to determine where in the celestial sphere are the planets.
-Then, the servos will move to the
+Then, the servos will move to the appropriate location.

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together